justinsunho/leesreview.com/content/pages/college-consulting.md

       College Collaboration (Starting Jr. Year)<ul><li>Application
       Advice</li><li>Summer Success Plan</li><li>Essay Editing</li><li>Custom
       College List</li><li>Financial Aid Advice</li></ul>"
+  - title: Freshman/ Sophomore Package II
+    description: |-
+      This is our base packages offering freshmen and sophomore students our expert professional help
+      with their high school studies.
+  - title: Freshmen/Sophomore Package III
+    description: |-
+      This is our more in-depth base packages offering freshmen and sophomore students our expert
+      professional help with their high school studies.
   - title: Junior Package I
     description: You receive everything from the Freshman/ Sophomore Package, starting in your first semester of Junior year.
   - title: Junior Package II
     description: You receive everything from the Freshman/ Sophomore Package, starting in your second semester of Junior year.
-  - title: Senior Package
-    description: This is our specialized package for Seniors wanting to only apply to California public schools.
-This program begins at the start of 2nd semester of Junior year.
-You receive everything from the Freshman/Sophomore package, tailored for the UC and CSU systems.
   - description: |-
       This is our specialized package for seniors wanting to apply only to California public schools.